 Wendy Balazik Communication and Social Change Scholarship

-Funding Opportunities for MA Economics students are described on the MA Economics Overview page.
+Funding opportunities for the MA is economics students are described on the MA in economics overview page.
 Please reach the Graduate Studies Office at econgrad@gmu.edu with questions about funding.

 Economics MA Fellowship